bylucas/phone1st-theme/readme.md

 + Set extras.scss to path /build/test/extras.css

 ### Scss
 Phone1st uses _Scss_ to write css styles.
-If your not using scss you should be, _it’s a real time saver_.
+Scss can easily be removed if required.

 ### The Test Folder
 The _test_ folder can be removed when no longer required it will not effect the theme.